 By Sophie Donszelmann, News Editor

-OVER ONE THOUSAND people took part in the “Cops Off Campus” protest on Wednesday, December 11th, 2013.
-Students and members of the public filled the streets of Bloomsbury to protest police violence against students and to promote the rights of university students and workers nationwide.
+OVER ONE THOUSAND took part in the “Cops Off Campus” protest on December 11 2013 as students and members of the public filled the streets of Bloomsbury to protest police violence against students and to promote the rights of university students and workers nationwide.
 The demonstration was a response to the arrests of 34 students and two journalists in the clashing of police and protestors a week prior.

 Photo courtesy of Dennis Mooney